 The idea for the Glasson Branch was first proposed in the 1820's, but it was not until the 1850's that construction began.
 The branch was designed by John Frederic La Trobe Bateman, a prominent civil engineer who also worked on other important projects of the time, including the Thames Tunnel and the London sewerage system.
 The branch ran for approximately six miles from the main Lancaster Canal at Galgate to the port of Glasson.

-The Glasson Branch quickly became an important transport route for goods, linking the Lancaster Canal to the port of Glasson and other important commercial centers.
+The Glasson Branch quickly became an important transport route for goods, linking the Lancaster Canal to the port of Glasson and other important commercial centres.
 The branch was particularly important for the transport of coal, which was brought in from local collieries and shipped out to other parts of the country and overseas.
 The branch also facilitated the transport of other goods such as timber and cotton, which were shipped in from North America and the West Indies.

 However, with the advent of the railway in the mid-19th century, the importance of the Glasson Branch began to decline.
 Many of the goods that had previously been transported by canal were now being carried by train, and the branch struggled to compete.
 In the early 20th century, traffic on the branch had dwindled to a fraction of its former levels, and it was eventually closed to commercial traffic in 1947.